Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 ### IBM Technology

 * [Watson Speech To Text](https://www.ibm.com/cloud/watson-speech-to-text): This is an IBM Cloud service that converts human voice into written text.
 This application uses it to create written transcripts from audio recordings loaded by witnesses and victims.

 * [Watson Language Translator](https://cloud.ibm.com/apidocs/language-translator): Translates text from one language to another

 * [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Build, run and manage AI models.

 * [IBM Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage): (lite tier) stores encrypted and dispersed data.
-Documents(incident reports, videos, audios) are saved on IBM Cloud Object Storage.
+Documents (incident reports, videos, audios) are saved on IBM Cloud Object Storage.

 ### Open Source Technology

 * [Vue.js](https://vuejs.org/): An open-source model-view-viewmodel front end JavaScript framework for building user interfaces and single-page applications

 * [Docker](https://www.docker.com/): Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
-Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels
+Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.

 * [FFmpeg](https://ffmpeg.org/): an open source, cross-platform solution to record, convert and stream audio and videos.
 This was used to transcribe the audio portion of a video.